Signed in as:

 filler@godaddy.com

 Access indoors to the heating appliance(s) is required; a clear path to and from the heating system and where appliance vent pipes enter the chimney base/thimble are also necessary to facilitate service.
-Personal effects and other items, which block and obstruct a pathway to the heating system, must be removed prior to arrival.
+Personal effects and other items, which block and obstruct the pathway to the heating system, must be removed prior to arrival.
 Snow must be cleared off of walkways and driveways.

 After the heating appliance has been prepped, roof access is required for sweeping.
 Once swept, soot and other combustion byproducts are vacuumed and removed from the chimney base and thimble area before vent pipes are reconnected.
 Heating appliances are returned to their previous settings.